stefaniuk/docker-splunk/README.md

 Todo
 ----

-- Configure indexer
+- Configuration example of indexer
-- Configure forwarder
+- Configuration example of forwarder